 Basic Reservoir Engineering

-- Depositional environments, basic structures, and hydrocarbon traps
+- Petroleum systems, depositional environments, rock types, basic structures, and traps or reservoirs—conventional vs. unconventional reservoirs

 Why You Should Attend